nsiddiqui25/middlemanTuts/README.md

       `gem install middleman-blog`
    - now to create a blog (project), type the following command in the terminal `middleman init myBlog --template=blog`
+   - to add a new article/blog, type the following command in the terminal `middleman article articleName`